Lionel Messi Benched By Barcelona For La Liga Clash

 If Messi has picked up an injury then it may just have come at a good time for Barcelona with their next game not until November 21 against Atletico Madrid at the Wanda Metropolitano Stadium.

-However, Argentina will be sweating on the captain’s fitness.
+However, Argentina will be keen that their captain is fully fit and available for selection.
 He is due to meet up with the national team for World Cup qualifiers against Paraguay and Peru.

 Who Will Barca Cope Without Messi?